Safe-DS/API-Editor/package-parser/documentation.md

 - `add_unused_api_elements()`

-  Some Api elements are not used and therefore do not appear in the listing of all used elements.
-However, it is necessary that they do for the following process of the prorgam.
+  Some API elements are not used at all and, therefore, do not appear in the listing of all used elements.
+However, it is necessary that they do for the following process of the program.

 - `add_implicit_usages_of_default_value()`

-  If a parameter is called with the default value in a function call, this implicit use of a value does not appear in the usage data.
+  If no value is supplied for an optional parameter when a function is called, the default value of the parameter is used implicitly.
+This implicit use of a value does not appear in the usage data.
 However, it is necessary that they do so for later analysis.

-All functions of the form `get_type_Annotation()` are passed in a list to the generate_annotation_dict() function.
+All functions of the form `get_[type]_annotation()` are passed in a list to the `generate_annotation_dict()` function.
 This function then calls them one after the other.

-Finally, the data that resides in the AnnotationStore instance is stored in the Ouput Json file.
+Finally, the data that resides in the `AnnotationStore` instance is stored in the output JSON file.

 ```mermaid
 stateDiagram